Push System vs. Pull System in Manufacturing Management

-Push systems and pull systems are supply chain management strategies that are used depending on the uncertainty of the demand for a product.
+Push and pull systems are supply chain management strategies that are used depending on the uncertainty of the demand for a product.
 While push and pull are very different approaches, many companies also adopt a hybrid push-pull strategy.

 What is a Push System?